LiamDruckman/COMP1911-Tutorial/README.md

 Desktop   Downloads  Pictures  Public    Videos
 ```

 This command (short for "list") shows all non-hidden files and directories in the current directory.
-In this case they all happen to be directories so let's change to the Desktop directory and run "ls" again.
+In this case they all happen to be directories so let's change to the COMP1911 directory and run "ls" again.

 ```bash
 $ cd COMP1911